arpanaditya/job-application-tracking-system/README.md

-# AuthorPoint
+# Job Application Tracking System
-AuthorPoint is a project which was made for the event API Fest 2022 organized by Postman Community
+A job application tracking system which was made for the event API Fest 2022 organized by Postman Community